Sharon E. Watkins

-Sharon E. Watkins (born 1954) is an ordained Christian minister who became the first woman to lead a mainline denomination in North America in 2005, when she was elected the General Minister and President of the Christian Church (Disciples of Christ) in the United States and Canada.
-She served two six year terms.
+Sharon E. Watkins (born 1954) is an ordained Christian minister who became the first woman to lead a mainline denomination in North America in 2005, when she was elected the general minister and president of the Christian Church (Disciples of Christ) in the United States and Canada.
+She served two 6-year terms.
 She preached at the national prayer service on January 21, 2009, at the invitation of President Barack Obama, becoming the first woman to preach at an inaugural prayer service.
-In 2017, after stepping down from the role of General Minister and President of the Christian Church (Disciples of Christ), she became director of the Truth and Racial Justice Initiative of the National Council of Churches of Christ, USA.
-She is currently the pastor of Bethany Memorial Church, in Bethany, West Virginia.
+In 2017, after stepping down from the role of general minister and president of the Christian Church (Disciples of Christ), she became director of the Truth and Racial Justice Initiative of the National Council of Churches of Christ, USA.
+She later served as the pastor of Bethany Memorial Church, in Bethany, West Virginia, until retirement.

 Education

-Born in 1954, Sharon Elizabeth Watkins grew up in Indianapolis, Indiana, where she attended Shortridge High School.
-She studied at Macalester College in Minnesota, from 1972 to 1974, before transferring to Butler University, where she completed a Bachelors of Arts degree in French and Economics.
+Watkins grew up in Indianapolis, Indiana, where she attended Shortridge High School.
+She studied at Macalester College in Minnesota, from 1972 to 1974, before transferring to Butler University, where she completed a Bachelor of Arts degree in French and economics.
 She made the decision to serve as a missionary through the mission board of her denomination, the Christian Church (Disciples of Christ), and served for two years in the Congo, then known as Zaire, leading literacy programs.
 Upon returning to the United States, she worked in the Africa Department of the Division for Overseas Ministry, for the Christian Church (Disciples of Christ).
 Feeling called to the ministry, she then enrolled in the Master of Divinity program at Yale Divinity School, graduating in 1984.
 She was ordained that same year, at Spring Glen Church in Hamden, Connecticut, where she served as a part-time assistant minister, while completing her studies.